Vanadium pentafluoride

 Vanadium(V) fluoride is the inorganic compound with the chemical formula VF5.
-It is a colorless volatile liquid.
+It is a colorless volatile liquid that freezes near room temperature.
 It is a highly reactive compound, as indicated by its ability to fluorinate organic substances.

 Properties and structure

 The compound is exclusively a monomer in the gas phase.
 In the gas phase it adopts D3h symmetric trigonal bipyramidal geometry as indicated by electron diffraction.
 As a solid, VF5 forms a polymeric structure with fluoride-bridged octahedral vanadium centers.

 The formation enthalpy of VF5 is -1429.4 ± 0.8 kJ/mol.

-It is the only known pentahalide of vanadium.

 Synthesis

 Vanadium pentafluoride can be prepared by fluorination of vanadium metal: